AdobeDocs/experience-manager-learn.en/help/cloud-service/introduction/what-is-aem-as-a-cloud-service.md

 ---
 title: What is AEM as a Cloud Service?
-description: Explore what AEM as a Cloud Service is, and how it differs from other version of Adobe Experience Manager.
+description: Explore what AEM as a Cloud Service and Edge Delivery Services are, and the value they deliver.
 role: Architect, Developer
 level: Beginner
 type: Tutorial